Spitz: Companions and toys

-Some spitzes, with their thick fur, fluffy ruffs, curled tails and small muzzles and ears, have been bred into non-working dogs designed to be companions or lap dogs.
+Some spitzes, with their thick fur, fluffy ruffs, curled tails, "smiling" mouths and small muzzles and ears, have been bred into non-working dogs designed to be companions or lap dogs.
 This trend is most evident in the tiny Pomeranian, which was originally a much larger dog closer to the size of a Keeshond before being bred down to make an acceptable court animal.

-The Keeshond, the Wolfspitz variety of the German Spitz, is an affectionate, loyal, and very energetic pet that was bred as a watchdog for barges (hence the name Dutch Barge Dog).
-Often, these breeds are recognized for their "smiling" mouths.
+The Keeshond, the Wolfspitz variety of the German Spitz, is an affectionate, loyal, and very energetic pet that, while originally bred as a watchdog for barges (hence the name Dutch Barge Dog), has been further selected to be a companion animal.
 Other spitzes that have been bred away from working uses are the American Eskimo Dog, Alaskan Klee Kai, German Spitz, Volpino Italiano and Japanese Spitz.